Chart Color Schemes

 Health performance in Melba is lower than average with common health conditions somewhat prevalent across both younger and older age cohorts

-Melba faces significant health challenges with common health conditions somewhat prevalent across both younger and older age cohorts.
+Melba faces significant health challenges with common health conditions prevalent across both younger and older age cohorts.

 Frequently Asked Questions - Health